 - Paralympian #165 Jayne Parsons

 - Paralympian #208 William Stedman

 (The profiles of the Paralympians are included below.)

 Presenting New Zealand’s Paralympians with numbered pins began in 2019.
-The Celebration Project, as it is known, was an opportunity to celebrate over fifty years of New Zealand Paralympic heritage, officially acknowledge the achievements of our 227 Paralympians, and protect this heritage for future generations.
+The Celebration Project, as it is known, was an opportunity to celebrate over fifty years of New Zealand Paralympic heritage.
+PNZ wanted to officially acknowledge the achievements of our 227 Paralympians, and protect this heritage for future generations.
 The official recognition positively influences community perceptions of disabled people and promotes diversity and inclusion.

 Since 1968, New Zealand Paralympic Teams have represented our nation with dignity, pride and excellence.
 Our Paralympians have inspired Kiwis to think differently about disability through their incredible performances.
-And with a staggering 232 medals won since Tel Aviv 1968 Paralympic Games, New Zealand Paralympians have punched well above their weight on the world stage.
+With a staggering 232 medals won since Tel Aviv 1968, our Paralympians punch above their weight on the world stage.

-The Paralympians are now part of a group of 173 New Zealand Paralympians who have now received their official numbered Paralympic pin and certificate.
-The official Paralympic number is a unique number that is bestowed only once a Paralympian has competed at their first Paralympic Games.
+The Paralympians are part of a group of 173 who have received their official numbered Paralympic pin and certificate.
+The official Paralympic number is bestowed only once a Paralympian has competed at their first Paralympic Games.